wesleytian/blog/content/2019/whitney.md

 title="It tastes as expected" class="center_norm_rounded"/>
 <center> *Gilroy's famous garlic ice cream* </center>

-After checking into our Airbnb, we quickly packed up our hiking gear and headed to the Mount Whitney trailhead (8,600 ft / 2,621 m) for some critical acclimatization.
+After checking into our Airbnb, we quickly geared up and headed to the Mount Whitney trailhead (8,600 ft / 2,621 m) for some critical acclimatization.

-Since we arrived at Lone Pine pretty late, we only hiked for a total of around two hours, before heading back and to get as much sleep as we could.
+Since we arrived at Lone Pine pretty late, we only hiked for a total of around two hours, before heading back to get as much sleep as we could.

 #### Day 2: Acclimatization at Lone Pine Lake